arielsaadon/OOP_Ex3/README.md

 # Class DiGraph:
 This class repesnt graph.<br>
 In this class you can do the following:<br>
-add/remove Node in the graph.<br>
-add/remove edge in the graph.<br>
+add/remove Node in the graph, add/remove edge in the graph.<br>
 Also you can get the following:<br>
 All Nodes, edges out/in, node size, edge size, mc.<br>
-The Node are stored in a Dict.<br>
-The edgs and weight are stored in a double Dict.<br>
-one for out edge and one for in edge.<br>
+The Node are stored in a Dict, The edgs and weight are stored in a double Dict one for out edge and one for in edge.<br>
-edge_size counts edges in the graph.<br>
-mc counts actions in the graph.<br>
+edge_size counts edges in the graph, mc counts actions in the graph.<br>

 <table>
      <thead>